To many kids, sharks are some of the coolest creatures in the ocean! At the top of many of those lists is the deadly great white shark.

 This will give your shark a happier look.
 If you don’t want that, leave off the white circle.

-If you don’t want to cut out small pieces, just use a black marker to draw the eyes directly onto the blue paper.
+If you don’t want to cut out each small piece, just use a black marker to draw the eyes directly onto the blue paper.

 Attach as many headband extenders as you need to fit your child’s head.
 We attached them to the base with tape, but you can also use a stapler.